-Meet the extraordinary musicians who will perform in the Four Seasons in Music 2020 series:
+Meet the extraordinary musicians who will perform in the Summer concert of the Four Seasons in Music 2020 series:

 Kathryn Lockwood, Viola and Artistic Director

 Kathryn has been hailed as a violist of exceptional talents in reviews around the country.
 The Cleveland Plain Dealer proclaimed, “…Lockwood played the vociferous viola cadenza with mahogany beauty and vivid character.”
 Kathryn is the violist of the internationally renowned Lark Quartet and the unique viola and percussion duo, duoJalal.
 She is the Artistic Director of the Four Seasons in Music concert series at the Sands Point Preserve, Long Island, NY, now in its second year.

 She moved from her homeland of Australia to the United States in 1991 and captured some of the most sought-after awards in the country, including the Naumburg Chamber Music Award.
 As a member of Lark, she recently released two CDs on Bridge records: an All Higdon CD and Composing America.
 With duoJalal, she released A Different World on Innova Records of which the Toronto Star wrote: “Lockwood is all slow, sensuous allure with her bowing arm one moment, a tempest of notes the next.”